 Appropriate Liposuction For Male Arm Sculpting

 Proper liposuction of the arms includes etching of the grooves in between muscle groups that include the deltoids, biceps, and triceps.
 Liposuction of the grooves allows for delineation of the shadows of arms that result in muscle highlights.
-For this artistic and exacting procedure, VASER liposuction is the state-of-the-art tool.
+For this artistic and exacting procedure.

 The most muscular highlight grooves in the arms include the anterior and posterior deltoid lines and surround the deltoid muscle bellies on the front and back of the arms.
 These two deltoid lines coalesce on the side of the upper arm, where a small upper arm muscle brachialis originates.